Uninett/Argus/docs/development/howtos/htmx-frontend/column_for_specific_ack_group.rst

     ``htmx/incident/cells/_incident_ack_by_group.html``

-It is *necessary* to use a specialized settings-file for this, since you need to both set where to look for the additional temnplate, and to set up the actual column.
+It is *necessary* to use a specialized settings-file for this, since you need to both set where to look for the additional template, and to set up the actual column.

 Tell Argus where the template is
 ================================

-Pick one:
+There are two available methods to tell Argus where the template is.
+They can be combined, but then the template in the hardcoded directory name (option 2) always takes precedence.

-1. Add an app at the start of :setting:`INSTALLED_APPS` that has a directory ``templates/`` that contains the new template file.
+1. Add a Django app at the start of :setting:`INSTALLED_APPS` that has a directory ``templates/`` that contains the new template file.
 You can use the same app for any other overrides.
 2. Add a directory to the :setting:`DIRS` list in the :setting:`TEMPLATES` setting, see `Django settings: TEMPLATES
    <https://docs.djangoproject.com/en/5.2/ref/settings/#templates>`_ in the